Medication and Weight Loss

 Experts talk about the physical effects of certain meds.

-Neil Buonauro, 61, weighed 240 pounds when he started taking insulin in 1997 to control his diabetes.
+Neil Buonauro weighed 240 pounds when he started taking insulin at age 61 to control his diabetes.

-By the time he joined Weight Watchers in 2008, he weighed over 300 pounds.
+By the time he joined Weight Watchers, he weighed over 300 pounds.
 His experience is not unique.
 Insulin is just one of the many different classes of prescription drug that can cause weight gain.